 Hungarian shepherds used Pulis as herd dogs during the day due to their size and thinner coats.
 The shepherds would then use the thicker-locked Komondors to guard after nightfall.

 Pet parents raising this mop-like dog should consider routine fur maintenance.
 The dog’s cords can quickly become matted if not taken care of.
-It’s also advisable to train your pup at an early age and socialize it so it can blend well with people and other canines.
+It’s also advisable that you train your pup at an early age and socialize it so it can blend well with people and other canines.
 Luckily, Puris are incredibly intelligent, and master commands quickly.

 Because they’re hard-working dogs, Puris need to be exercised daily and offered mental stimulation.
 They are loyal and friendly to children and adults.
 However, their strong herding instincts make them try to herd toddlers, other pups, birds, or anything near them.